 - activate 'allow less secure apps' from your gmail profile

 /etc/ssmtp/ssmtp.confshould look like this:

-email@example.com mailhub=smtp.gmail.com:587 rewriteDomain=nn.nn.nn.nn (my IP) hostname=nn.nn.nn.nn FromLineOverride=YES UseTLS=YES UseSTARTTLS=YES AuthUserfirstname.lastname@example.org AuthPass=verysecret AuthMethod=LOGIN
+firstname.lastname@example.org mailhub=smtp.gmail.com:587 #rewriteDomain=nn.nn.nn.nn (my IP) # should not be required #hostname=nn.nn.nn.nn # should not be required FromLineOverride=YES UseTLS=YES UseSTARTTLS=YES AuthUseremail@example.com # same as above AuthPass=verysecret AuthMethod=LOGIN

 Fix permissions on /etc/ssmtp/ssmtp.conf etc. as outlined here (also for /etc/ssmtp/revaliases, see below).

 But that only enabled me to send mail with the same "From" address as is my account's.
 It's a specialty of "picky email provider", i guess. to make it work with my website's email form, i additionally had to:

 set up both rewriting in /etc/ssmtp/ssmtp.conf and /etc/ssmtp/revaliases both for root and normal user:

 # /etc/ssmtp/ssmtp.conf: firstname.lastname@example.org email@example.com # /etc/ssmtp/revaliases: root:firstname.lastname@example.org:smtp.somemailbox.org:465 username:email@example.com:smtp.somemailbox.org:465